yoozzeek/react-context-modal/README.md

 ```

 ### Alternative (without context)
-You can use simple modals (no stacking, no sub modals) without wrapping your app into `ModalProvider`.
+You can also use the modal directly without wrapping in `ModalProvider`.
+Pass context manually for sub-modals with the `useModalStackCtx` hook:

 ```jsx
 const YourComponent = () => {
   const [opened, setOpened] = useState(false);